CynicDog/infra-tech-notes/README.md

 <details>
 <summary><h3>CH8.
 Storage implementation and modeling</h3></summary>

+    In Kubernetes, managing storage is crucial for ensuring that applications can read, write, and persist data effectively.
+This chapter explores different types of storage solutions available in Kubernetes, focusing on how to implement and model them to suit varying application needs.

 ### emptyDir

 Use PVCs for applications that need persistent storage, while for more complex storage needs, you might use local storage, such as when apps require specific locations or large disks for legacy reasons.
 An emptyDir volume is versatile and mainly serves as temporary storage when two containers need a shared space.
 Unlike PersistentVolumes, emptyDir is free, faster as it can use RAM, and more secure since it only exists within the declaring Pod.
 It is ideal when creating directories like `/tmp` or `/var/log` for logs or temporary files.
 Additionally, emptyDir volumes are useful for lightweight containers that lack default filesystem paths, especially with scratch images containing only a single executable.